-Coneflowers, also frequently known as Echinacea, are very popular, colorful flowering perennials.
-Producing very distinctive, big daisy-like flowers in shades of red to pink to white with hard, spiky centers, these flowers are both hardy and attractive to pollinators.
+Coneflowers, also frequently known as Echinacea, are very popular, colorful, flowering perennials.
+Producing very distinctive, big, and daisy-like flowers in shades of red to pink to white with hard, spiky centers, these flowers are both hardy and attractive to pollinators.
 In other words, there’s no reason not to plant them in your garden.
-But what about containers?
+What about containers?
 If you don’t have the space for a garden bed, will coneflowers grow just as well on a patio or balcony?
 Keep reading to learn more about how to grow coneflowers in a pot.

 Can You Grow Coneflowers in Containers?

 It is possible to grow coneflowers in a pot, as long as it’s a big one.
 Coneflowers are naturally drought tolerant, which is good news for containers since they dry out much more quickly than garden beds.
 That being said, you don’t want your container grown coneflowers to dry out too much.

 Never let the soil get soggy but try to water them whenever the top of the soil dries out.
 To cut down on the need for water, and to give the plant plenty of room to establish itself, opt for as big a container as possible.